-The XVF3615 operates as an $I^2S$ slave outputting audio to the host processor and receiving reference audio signal.
-This bidirectional flow of audio samples must be synchronised to a single set of $I^2S$ clocks, see table below:
+The XVF3615-INT operates as an IS Slave outputting audio to the host processor and receiving the reference audio signal.
+The XVF3615-UA-HYBRID operates as an IS Master receiving the reference audio signal from the host.
+The XVF3615-UA and XVF3615-UA-HYBRID may operate as an IS Master outputting audio for the loudspeakers.
+The flow of audio samples must be synchronised to a single set of IS clocks, see table below:

-Table 5.4: IS signals
+Table 5.4: I S signals

-Signal Description Comment Pin I/O MCLK Master audio clock 14 1 I2S_BCLK I S bit synchronisation Configurable for 16kHz (1.024MHz) and 48kHz 13 clock (3.072MHz) sample rates I2S_LRCK I S Left/Right clock 48kHz or 16kHz clock derived as I2S_BLCK/64 10 I2S_DIN I S Data In Reference audio data from I S device 53 I2S_DOUT I S Data Out Audio data out to host processor 9 0
+Signal Description Comment Pin I/O

+MCLK Master audio clock 14 I

+I2S_BCLK I S bit synchronisa- tion clock Configurable for 16kHz (1.024MHz) and 48kHz (3.072MHz) sample rates 13 I

+I2S_LRCK I S Left/Right clock 48kHz or 16kHz clock derived as I2S_BLCK/64 10 1

+I2S_DIN I S Data In Reference audio data from I S device 53

+I2S_DOUT I S Data Out Audio data out 9 0

-The $I^2S$ audio samples are transmitted serially with a one $I2S\BCLK$ delay between the change of $I2S\LRCK$ phase and the start (MSB) of the audio sample for that channel.
-This the standard alignment for $I^2S$ systems.
+The IS audio samples are transmitted serially with a one I2S\BCLK delay between the change of I2S\LRCK phase and the start (MSB) of the audio sample for that channel.
+This the standard alignment for IS systems.